-Vehicular access will be provided at the same location as the existing Sitesite driveway via a 26-foot-wide private roadway.
+Vehicular access will be provided at the same location as the existing Site driveway via a 26-foot-wide private roadway.
 Another Site roadway branches off to the north near the clubhouse, and bends around to the east and south to a cul-de-sac.
-The entry road proceeds to another cul-de-sac on the northeasterly portion of the Site.
-Fifteen-foot-wide emergency access roadways are provided from Narragansett Avenue into the site from the east and from Croton Dam Road to the west (see full-sized Site Plan drawings).
+The entry road proceeds to another cul-de-sac on the northeasterly portion of the Site. (see full-sized Site Plan drawings).

 An emergency access is proposed between the cul-de-sac and Narragansett Avenue on the northeasterly portion of the Site.
-The proposed access is 15 feet in width, will be paved, and has a bollard and chain assembly at either end to prevent nonemergency vehicular access.
+The proposed access is 15 feet in width, will be paved, and has a bollard and chain assembly at either end to prevent non-emergency vehicular access.
 However, pedestrian and bicycle use are anticipated.